worldsayshi/pokemon-coding-challenge/README.md

 - Backend in Nest.js using TypeORM to connect to the DB
 - Jest tests that test the requirements
 - OpenAPI/Swagger spec and gui
-- Deployment configuration for deploying to Kubernetes
+- Deployment configuration for deploying the app and postgres to Kubernetes
+- migration scripts for migrating the database to the correct schema
 - Build scripts for building the app and pushing it to docker hub